yanniedog/Autocrew/README.md

-# CrewAI AutoCrew Script
+# AutoCrew for CrewAI
 ## Introduction
-Welcome to the CrewAI AutoCrew Script, an innovative Python tool designed to automate the creation and evaluation of virtual agent teams.
+Welcome to AutoCrew for CrewAI, an innovative Python tool designed to automate the creation and evaluation of virtual agent teams.
 Integrating with Ollama for AI-driven decision-making, this script streamlines processes within the CrewAI framework, making it an indispensable resource for developers and researchers in AI and machine learning.

 ## Table of Contents
 - [Introduction](#introduction)